lrt-code/inkyPI/README.md

 ## 🧰 Requirements
 - Raspberry Pi Zero W or later with Raspberry Pi OS
-- Pimoroni Inky Impression 4.0" (7-color)
+- Pimoroni Inky Impression 4.0" 7-color (this would work with other inky hats but I dont have the mony to buy them yet so if you have one and want to try please tell me if it works)
 - Python 3.7+
 - Flask, Pillow, gpiozero, and Pimoroni Inky library